 How to choose the best camera for sports photography

-One of the most important features in a sports camera is a good burst mode.
+One of the most important features of a sports camera is a good burst mode.
 This refers to how many frames per second your camera can capture.
 The faster it is, the more likely you are to capture that winning mid-action shot.
 Mirrorless cameras tend to be more impressive in this area, as they don't have a physical shutter to move.
 However, there are many DSLRs that have perfectly respectable burst modes as well.

 However, a great burst mode means very little without a good buffer depth to accompany it.
-This refers to the amount of continuous photos a camera can take before it needs to pause.
+This refers to the number of continuous photos a camera can take before it needs to pause.
 If you're shooting in JPEG, then you'll find that there will be a larger buffer than if you're shooting in RAW.
 However, professional cameras should be capable of decent buffer depths for RAW files.

-Whether it's photographing a Formula 1 car racing around the track or a sprinter reaching the finish line, almost all sports photography requires an absolutely essential ingredient: a telephoto lens.
+Whether it's photographing a Formula 1 car racing around the track or a sprinter reaching the finish line, almost all sports photography requires an absolutely essential ingredient: telephoto lenses (opens in new tab).
 If you have a bit more cash to splash, then you'll want to plump for an interchangeable-lens camera that has great telephoto options.
 Alternatively, if you're on a budget, then you'd do well to consider a compact camera with a generous zoom – such as the bridge cameras we've listed at the top of this article.

 How we test cameras

 We test DSLR and mirrorless cameras (opens in new tab) in real-world shooting scenarios and in carefully controlled lab conditions.
-Our lab tests measure resolution, dynamic range and signal to noise ratio.
+Our lab tests measure resolution, dynamic range, and signal-to-noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 For compact cameras, we use real-world results and handling alone in compiling our guides.